sao16b/4n6/_posts/2023-06-27-BelkaCTF_#4_Kidnapper_Case_Writeup.md

 ![Fixed PDF](/assets/img/2023-06-27_2/5_8.png){: width="500"}

+**Answer**: bc1qxy2kgdygjrsqtzq2n0yrf2493p83kkfjhx0wlh

-### 6. Notipass (Tricky - 750 points)
+### 6. Notipass

 **Prompt**: What is the password to the boy's notes?

 In `/home/stanley/Documents/.mynote`{: .filepath} I found a CDFV2 Encrypted file called `notes`{: .filepath}.
 I export this to my local machine; now to find the password.

 The task points us in the direction of containers.
 I thought I saw a `vmware`{: .filepath} folder somewhere...yes! `/home/stanley/.cache/vmware`{: .filepath}.
-Dishearteningly, I find folders with PDFs that give the answer to [task 5](#5-cryptlet-tricky---750-points) with just a simple header substitution.
+Dishearteningly, I find folders with PDFs that give the answer to [task 5](#5-cryptlet) with just a simple header substitution.
 But there's something else!
 A PDF called `NOTHING_IMPORTANT_INFO.pdf`{: .filepath} with something seemingly important embedded in it (thank you Autopsy!): a file called `passwd`{: .filepath}.

 ![Important PDF](/assets/img/2023-06-27_2/6_1.png)